 Finally, Sean Tomalty, DMD of Tomalty Dental Care shares that transparency is vital in fostering positive reviews: “Our #1 tip to get reviews is to focus on transparency, while providing genuine & memorable service.
 Happy patients spread the word & to maximize their praise, we introduced a referral program that actually drives our new customer traffic from our existing base.
 By having these transparent “business discussions” with patients, we’re able to include them in our success, and we’ve seen many of them, both new and old, are more receptive to leave reviews.
 We then post these on our site for all to see, as we have a menu heading that is titled “Write and Read our Reviews” and it links out directly to the review platforms we’re on.
 No matter what the reviewers say about us, again in the grain of transparency, we want to make sure prospective patients can locate those channels and collections with ease.”

-Encouraging, monitoring and responding to online reviews is crucial to your business’s success.
+Encouraging, monitoring, and responding to online reviews is crucial to your business success.

-- Choose the right tools to actively monitor online reviews and social media posts about your brand, to keep your finger on the pulse of what’s said about you.
+- Choose the right tools to actively monitor online reviews and social media posts about your brand.

 - Respond to reviews quickly, no matter their sentiment.
 Have a plan for responding to negative reviews – don’t just ignore them.
 Resolving a pain point quickly can turn a negative review into a positive.